ShearSpireMedia/lorem/README.md

 # Lorem Generator
-> A simple little program to generate nonsense greeking to use in your layouts.
+> A small program to generate nonsense greeking to use in your layouts.

 ## Documentation